 If DHCP option 67 is chosen, there are two topology options:

-- On a single segment, use DHCP reservations to specify the bootstrap filename (option 67) for each and every target device.
-This is feasible for smaller environments but quickly scales out of hand for enterprise environments.
+- On a single segment, use DHCP reservations to specify the bootstrap filename (option 67) for every target device.
+This process is feasible for smaller environments but quickly scales out of hand for enterprise environments.

 - Divide the environment into multiple segments, isolating the legacy devices from the UEFI devices.
 For each segment, configure a DHCP scope with the appropriate option 67 set.

 The UEFI bootstrap cannot have embedded settings.
 DHCP options are therefore used to configure the UEFI bootstrap.

 Option 11 allows you to specify multiple IPv4 addresses.
 Use this option to specify the addresses of the streaming NICs on the provisioning server.
 You can specify more than four addresses.
 The UEFI bootstrap reads all addresses then uses round-robin to select one address to connect to.

 The Root Path option is typically used with iSCSI to specify the server and virtual disk to start.
 Citrix Provisioning uses the following format to specify the server address:

 pvs:[IPv4]<:17:6910> pvs – Required identifier IPv4 – Address of a streaming NIC on the Provisioning Services server 17 – Protocol identifier for UDP (required if a logon port is specified) port – Logon port (not required if the default port of 6910 is used)

 Use the BOOTPTAB file to associate a target device with a specific bootstrap.
 The following issues apply to the format of the BOOTPTAB file to support mixed legacy and UEFI environment:

 - The ‘ar’ tag specifies the architecture of the target device’s boot environment.
 You can make multiple entries for the same MAC address but different architectures.
 This is useful for hardware supporting both legacy BIOS and UEFI booting.